 - Perforation of the battery

-All these risks can eventually lead to fire.
-This situation makes safety a crucial matter when working with these kind of batteries.
+All these risks can eventually lead to a fire.
+This situation makes safety a crucial matter when working with these kinds of batteries.

 Ways to protect over-current issues

 In this post, we are going to focus on different methods to overcome the over-current risk, as this can be common when working with motors.
 The following 4 ideas may be considered by designers:

 1. Choosing your battery accordingly to the maximum start current of the motor

 This is the safest approach.
 You can check in our datasheets what is the maximum current when starting the motor.
 By choosing a battery able to deliver this current within its safe limits you could operate the motor avoiding any over-current risk.
 The benefits of this are that you don’t need to implement any other method.

 However, this solution may be not preferable, because you could end up specifying a battery whose limits are way beyond of your real needs.
 And this will come with an extra cost and size.

 2. The way you drive the motor has a critical impact on the start-up/surge current

 A software programmed “soft start” of the motor will reduce the current spikes during start-up.
 This will enable you to operate within the safety current limits of your battery.
 As with any technique such as this, extensive lifetime testing is required.